dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 In this section I want to highlight that when I refer to poor historical performance vs BTC, I'm not trying to say you "can't make money with these", but I do not trade in short timeframes, so good performance of any of these assets vs BTC during a short period of 1-3 weeks is probably not going to be something I can catch *on time*.

-- **DASH/BTC**, meh.
+- <span class="lc">**DASH/BTC**</span>, meh.

 ![](assets/DASHBTC.png)

-- **LTC/BTC**, good start, *mediocre overall*.
+- <span class="lc">**LTC/BTC**</span>, good start, *mediocre overall*.

 ![](assets/LTCBTC.png)

-- **NANO/BTC**, there was a period where holding it could've earned you a lot as opposed to holding BTC, but for the most part, the trend is down with the exception of that period.
+- <span class="lc">**NANO/BTC**</span>, there was a period where holding it could've earned you a lot as opposed to holding BTC, but for the most part, the trend is down with the exception of that period.
 If you think this thing is going to take off, that's okay, but I don't see that happening for now and would rather hold BTC.

 ![](assets/NANOBTC.png)

-- **DOGE/BTC**, so what?
+- <span class="lc">**DOGE/BTC**</span>, so what?
 I made a mistake? what are you gonna do about it huh?
 Doge has historically performed *pretty well* against BTC, being mostly a sideways dance with some spikes in specific moments, whenever it gets 'hot again'.
 Don't be deceived by this chart though, the investment is alright if we consider its historical performance, but the token is a meme, it has infinite supply and there's like 50 wallets that control the overwhelming majority of the supply.
 "But Daniel you could also say that about BTC!!", then buy DOGE man, it's OK, I also think the lil dog is kinda cute too, good luck trying to catch those spikes though!

 ![](assets/DOGEBTC.png)